Surinamese Maroons

-Surinamese Maroons (also Marrons, Businenge or Bushinengue, meaning black people of the forest) are the descendants of enslaved Africans that escaped from the plantations and settled in the inland of Suriname.
+Surinamese Maroons (also Marrons, Businenge or Bushinengue, meaning black people of the forest) are the descendants of Africans that escaped from the plantations and settled in the inland of Suriname.
 The Surinamese Maroon culture is one of the best-preserved pieces of cultural heritage outside of Africa.
 Colonial warfare, land grabs, natural disasters and migration have marked Maroon history.
 In Suriname six Maroon groups — or tribes — can be distinguished from each other.
 They themselves form a subgroup of the Afro-Surinamese.